 Angel Investor - Invested in several startups primarily in the technology and infrastructure verticals.

-Interested in seeing if I might make a good advisor or board member?
+Interested to see if I might make a good advisor or board member?

 Featured Press and Opinions